bacoor-hb/sign-hbwallet/README.md

 ### `onConnectWallet`

-This will make a connect to Web3 Dapps in HBWallet .<br />
+This will allow connection from your dapps website to Web3 in HBWallet .<br />
 This will return a status as object like
 ```javascript
  {